Auckland

 The external assessment task is focused on probability including normal and binomial distributions and it does feature problems that will require calculations relating to probability.

 In this course students will develop their keen interest in the media, from films to podcasts, print journalism to music video.
-We examine how media is used to reflect and affect the social, political, historical and economic climate of the time in which they were made.
-Within this course we will look at the manipulation of the press, how narrative techniques drive directorial decision making in films and how we can effectively craft a persuasive article.
+We examine how media are used to reflect and affect the social, political, historical and economic climate of the time in which they were made.
+Within this course we will look at the manipulation of the press, how narrative techniques drive directorial decision making in films, and how we can effectively craft a persuasive article.
 A large portion of this course is dedicated to practical film making where students are challenged to plan, design and produce a short film which requires a significant time commitment in Term 2.

 This course is divided into four areas: Performance: Students are required to perform pieces of music on their chosen performance instrument/voice, as a soloist and have the option to perform as a member of a group.
 They also have the option to perform a piece of music on a second instrument.
 Composition: Students are required to compose a selection of music pieces.
 Arranging: Students develop arrangement skills by devising an instrumentation.
 Theory: Students are required to describe the theoretical basis of a variety of music scores and to demonstrate aural/listening skills.